rok92/TIL/En/Opic.md

 **Answer>**

-**I first became intersted in** cooking when I was 18years old.
+**I first became intersted in** cooking, **back then**, when I'm 18.
 I wanted to do somthing for my mother's birthday.

 So I decided to cook seaweed soup which is a korean traditional food we eat on birthday.

 My father and I searched online and printed out a recipe.
 He helps me get the ingredients and taught me how to cook.

 It was very tasty so my mom was very happy and touched.
 I was very happy to make it for her.

+To this day, she still talk about it. haha

 <hr>